INTI-CMNB/KiDiff/README.md

 Margin
 ```

 You can also use the KiCad internal layer ID number.
-Note that currently
-when using KiCad 6 the name of the layer is the default KiCad name, not the
-name defined by the user.
+This will avoid warnings
+about undefined layer names.

 Note that when using the *git* plug-in the script looks for a file named
 *.kicad-git-diff* at the root of the repo.